jarischaefer/hal-api/README.md

 ## Dependency wiring

-It is recommendend that you wire the transformers' dependencies in a Service Provider:
+It is recommended that you wire the transformers' dependencies in a Service Provider:

 ```php
 class MyServiceProvider extends ServiceProvider